bchampp/portfolio/content/work/caseware.md

 ---

 # CaseWare International
 I'm currently working as a Software Developer Intern at CaseWare International, doing full stack development on a modern tech stack.

-I don't have much to write here yet about what I've been working on.

-## :P